-- Company forms an Compensation committee and define the eligibility criteria of ESOPs - Issue fresh shares for ESOPs. - In the second second - On exercise of an option Company issue the shares to the employees.
+- Company forms an Compensation committee and define the eligibility criteria of ESOPs - Issue fresh shares for ESOPs. - In the option of the option of the option. - On exercise of an option Company issue the shares to the employees.

-- Trust Route for ESOP's
+Trust Route for ESOP's